 We fell silent and watched the sun.
 After a minute, as if voicing an afterthought, Enrique whispered, “The most profound changes take time.”

 The sun finally dipped into the ocean, staining the Pacific sky and clouds.
-Its final rays seemed to emanate from the moai lined up on the beach before us.
-We remained on the patio, gazing westward until their outlines blurred and became indistinguishable from the dark ocean behind them, slowly sinking into the night.
+Its final rays seemed to emanate from the moai lined up along the ahu on the beach before us.
+We remained on the patio, gazing westward until their outlines blurred and became indistinguishable from the dark water behind them, slowly dissolving into the night.
 The first stars flickered.
 It seemed as though there were neither tourists nor anyone else but us and the moai on the island.